 The LCO Time Allocation Committee evaluates all proposals on their scientific merits, and returns a ranked list of proposals plus advice on scheduling.
 The Director assigns time to successful proposals and contacts the authors.
 Time allocations to standard proposals are for a single semester only.

 Proposals for Key Projects are accepted annually.
-(The deadline typically coincides with the deadline for A semester proposals, see below.)
 Key Projects are large, coherent observing programs designed to take maximum advantage of the unique attributes of the LCO network to address important astrophysical problems.
 Key Projects are expected to have a duration between one and three years.
 Astronomers affiliated with LCO's Science Collaboration institutions may submit proposals for Key Projects.

 Key Projects are expected to acquire several hundred (perhaps several thousand) hours of observations, and large project teams are assembled to carry these out.
 The level of effort will be significant, but the potential return is great.
 Because LCO is contributing large amounts of telescope time to support Key Projects, collaborators on proposing teams from other institutions are required to commit significant resources to the effort.
 Such resources could be access to other facilities, or additional time on the LCO network from their own institution, or computing resources, or scientist time.